-Learning Objectives for the Government Major
+Learning Objectives for the Government Major Students will be able to:

 - 1. Apply a biblical worldview to the study and practice of government. - 2.
 Apply effective research and writing skills to the study of government. - 3.
 Analyze the theory and practice of international politics. - 4.
 Analyze various institutions, behaviors, and functions of American government. - 5.
 Evaluate diverse ideas and philosophies that characterize political systems.